lqmmring/MTGDC/README.md

 To use, please download the MTGDC folder and follow the instructions

-### - Data

 ### - Real Data
-we selected 12 public scRNA-seq datasets to verify the performance of clustering analysis
+we selected 12 public scRNA-seq datasets to verify the performance of clustering analysis.
+The data is stored as the mat format in the folder [Data](https://github.com/lqmmring/MTGDC/tree/main/Data).

 - [Pollen](https://www.ncbi.nlm.nih.gov/sra?term=SRP041736)
 ###### 1. Pollen, A.A., et al., Low-coverage single-cell mRNA sequencing reveals cellular heterogeneity and activated signaling pathways in developing cerebral cortex.
 Nature biotechnology, 2014.
 32(10): p.
 1053.